 Being a peacemaker at your home isn’t easy.
 It’s not the passive existence of ‘keeping the peace‘ or keeping your mouth shut to avoid confrontation.
-Instead, it’s an intentional state of mindfully taking careful-and sometimes difficult-decisions for your relationship.
+Instead, it’s an intentional state of mindfully taking careful-and sometimes difficult-decisions for your Muslim marriage.

 Marriage goes through different seasons too just like the tree.
 Sometimes life at home is warm and loving, other times it’s dry and thorny.